winitzki/scall/tutorial/programming_dhall.md

 Dhall has a feature called **frozen imports** for ensuring that the contents of an external resource does not change unexpectedly.
 Frozen imports are annotated by the SHA256 hash value of the imported content's normal form after a full evaluation.
-A frozen import is guaranteed to produce the same value every time, because the imported value's hash is always validated.
-If the contents of the external resource changes such that its SHA256 hash no longer matches the annotation, Dhall will raise an error at typechecking time.

 As an example, create a file called `simple.dhall` containing just the number `3`: